rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/2 - Process/readme.md

 	df.to_sql('UniquePaintings', engine, if_exists='replace', index=False)
 	```

 	This code uses a Python package named [SQLAlchemy](https://www.sqlalchemy.org/) to query the database and read the results into a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).
 In cases in which multiple images have the same dHash, the query uses T-SQL's [ROW_NUMBER](https://docs.microsoft.com/en-us/sql/t-sql/functions/row-number-transact-sql) function to exclude all but the largest of those images.
-The Python script then writes the resulting DataFrame to the database's "UniquePaintings" table, which gets created if it doesn't already exist.
+The Python script then writes the resulting DataFrame to the database's "UniquePaintings" table, which gets created if it doesn't exist and replaced if it does.

 1. Replace the following values on line 22.
 Then save the file.